smford/re-build-systems/README.md

 1. Decide on an environment name, which will be referred as `[environment-name]` from now on.
 That is usually something like `test`, `staging`, `production` or your name if you are doing development or testing (e.g. `daniele`).

-1. Have an "config directory" for your sensitive data with this structure (e.g. a checked-out repository):
+1. Have a "config directory" for your sensitive data with this structure (e.g. a checked-out repository):

     ```
     |-- re-build-system            <-- this repository